 There are few things more embarrassing to a real estate agent than taking a client to a home and encountering a jammed lockbox.

-If this has happened to you before, we feel your pain.
-If this hasn’t happened to you, here are a few suggestions on how to make sure it never happens—saving you time, money and many headaches.
+If this has happened to you, we feel your pain.
+If this hasn’t happened to you, here are a few suggestions to make sure it never happens—saving you time, money and many headaches.

 Where to Place the Key